weebin-around/SQL_Data_Warehouse_Project/README.md

 - **Product Performance**
 - **Sales Trend**

 These insights empower stakeholders with business metrics, enabling strategic decision making.

+---

+## 🪪 License

+This project is licensed under the [MIT License](LICENSE].
+You are free to use, modify and share this project with proper attribution.

+## 🙋🏽‍♀️ About Me

+Hi There, I am Faiza Kashish, a recent graduate from **IIT Kharagpur**, I am interested in product analytics, data analytics and all things AI.